Maliuk/message-sender/README.md

 # Email Spammer
-Send emails using SMTP account.
+Send emails/SMS to the recipients from the list in file.

 ![](images/screenshot.png)

 ## How to use:
+- Fill settings. **You can use SMTP or Twilio only.**
+- Save settings
-- fill all fields
+- Fill all fields in main window
-- click the start button, choose the file with emails.
-Each email should be placed at new line.
+- Click the start button,
+- Choose the txt file with emails and phones.
+Each email/phone should be placed at new line. **See example file - recipients.txt**

+_I hope you know how to use SMTP or Twilio services ;)_

 ## Requirements:
 - node js